mohammedalasly/ether-simple-storage-fcc/README.md

-# Ethers Simple Storage FCC / Ptrick
+# Ethers Simple Storage FCC / Patrick

 ## What we have learned: